pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_publish-and-subscribe.md

 ## Publish - PubNub client

-`PublishMessage()` sends a message to all channel subscribers.
+`PublishMessage()` sends a message to all subscribers of a channel.

-- Prerequisites and limitations
+Requirements and limits (same as Channel entity publish):
 - Initialize with publishKey.
-  - No need to be subscribed.
-  - Cannot publish to multiple channels simultaneously.
+- Not required to be subscribed; cannot publish to multiple channels simultaneously.
-- Security, message data, size, rate, custom type, best practices: same as Channel entity publish.
+- TLS/SSL; optional encryption.
+- JSON-serializable message; don’t JSON serialize inputs.
+- Max 32 KiB; soft throughput; optional CustomMessageType; follow best practices above.

 ### Method(s)